Dragon-Squad/Team-A-Backend/README.md

 Install tailscale: https://tailscale.com/download

-On your microservice and gateway devices (Device 1 and Device 2), execute this generate the tailscale certificate
+On each of the service(Email Service, Donation Service, Project Management Service and Shard Project Service) and gateway devices (Device 1 and Device 2), execute this to generate the tailscale certificates

 ````sh
 tailscale cert <machine_name>.<tailnetname>